OSGConnect/connectbook/hosted-ce.md

    <li>IP address for cluster</li>
    <li>Technical contact information for cluster</li>
    <li>Technical information on cluster (batch system, OS, location of scratch space, number of slots available for OSG)</li>
+   <li>Job submission details (queue to use, default resources for a job, etc.)
    </ul>
 <li> Create Unix login account for the OSG service</li>
 <li> Install public SSH keys for the service</li>
 <li> We configure the OSG service with your system details</li>
 <li> We validate operation with a set of test jobs</li>
 <li> We configure central OSG services to schedule jobs for science communities you support</li>
-<li> (Optional): we can assist you in installing and setting up the Squid and OASIS software on your cluster to support application software repositories</li>
+<li> (Optional): we can assist you in installing and setting up the Squid and
+     OASIS software on your cluster to support application software repositories</li>
 </ul>

+## Security

+OSG takes multiple precautions to maintain security and prevent unauthorized usage of resources:

+* Access to the OSG system with ssh keys are restricted to the OSG staff maintaining them
+* Users are carefully vetted before they are allowed to submit jobs to OSG
+* Jobs running through OSG can be traced back to the user that submitted them
+* Job submission can quickly be disabled if needed
+* OSG staff are readily contactable through several means in case of an emergency through [mail:goc@opensciencegrid.org](email), [http://ticket.grid.iu.edu/](help desk), or phone (317-278-9699)

 ## Which Science Communities and Institutions am I supporting?